fsyth/hue-controller/README.md

 The Hue Controller will now be accessible from the start menu and from chrome://apps/

 ## Release
-The project will be eventually be released in the Chrome Store.
+The project is now available in the [Chrome Store](https://chrome.google.com/webstore/detail/hue-light-controller/okogmhcbjehmmfmhmolkbpbhbnmmcgnd)
 There are also plans to create a mobile version using PhoneGap

 ## Screenshots